kei-sambar/kei-sambar.github.io/docs/README.md

 # About

-A place for me to collect information about my Sambar.
+A place for me to collect information about my 98 Sambar Truck.